 Turn Off and Remove Water Timers

-Water timers may be necessary during our scorching summer months here in the South!
-They are not necessary in the winter.
+Water timers may be necessary during our scorching summer months here in the South.
+They are not necessary for the winter.
 Turn them off or remove them completely to avoid damage to the timer.
-Instead of using water timers in the winter, allow the remaining leaves of fall to nourish your lawn!
-See next step for details!
+Instead of using water timers in the winter, allow the remaining leaves of fall to nourish your lawn.
+See the next step for details!

 Use Fall Leaves as a Resource

-Whether you’ve invested in a tankless water heater or conventional water heater, your plumbing could use a hand this winter!
-Consider wrapping your pipes and water heaters in a specially engineered insulation designed for plumping.
+Whether you’ve invested in a tankless water heater or a conventional water heater, your plumbing could use a hand this winter.
+Consider wrapping your pipes and water heaters in specially engineered insulation designed for plumping.
 These products can be found at your local hardware store!
-Wrapping your water heaters will prevent freezing and will also help to drastically reduce the cost of your energy bills!
+Wrapping your water heaters will prevent freezing and will also help to drastically reduce the cost of your energy bills.

 Batten Down the Hatches with Caulk

 You’re not ready for winter if you haven’t engaged in a little caulking action!
 Exterior caulking is necessary is keep the cooler temperatures trapped exactly where they need to be outside.
 For exterior caulking, we recommend you use a silicone-based formula as it is durable and impervious to the elements.
 Exterior caulking can also help protect against unwanted moisture build-up in your home leading to mold and mildew issues.
 If you want to go caulk crazy then check for interior gaps as well.
 Faucets, vents, pipes, and electrical outlets can be small, but significant sources of heat loss.